Zuzzuc/dbmod/README.md

 ### Will read from selected column
 Syntax is the following: `get table modifier1 modifier-value1 modifierN modifier-valueN column1 columnN`

-Where modifier is any of the following: WHERE, AND, OR, IN, WHERE and their corresponding NOT(such as WHERE NOT) Where modifier-value is a declaration of a variable, such as `LastName='Smith'`
+Where modifier is any of the following: WHERE, AND, OR, IN and their corresponding NOT(such as WHERE NOT) Where modifier-value is a declaration of a variable, such as `LastName='Smith'`

 Example: `dbmod.sh "db" "get" "myTable" "WHERE" "id=5" "AND" "FirstName='Adam'" "*"`